Battlepillars/Wro/README.md

 ### Possible improvements:

-#### Crash recovery
-We have experimented with detecting a collision with a wall.
-After the we would drive backwards, reinitialize the position and continue the course.
-But we have not completed a reliable function yet.

 #### Angle measurement
 Currently we do not measure the heading during the course, but rely on the gyroscope.
 However, the gyroscope drifts noticable during the course.